alexbertis/LibreriaLedRGB/README.md

 ### Functions in the library

 - `setColor(redValue, greenValue, blueValue);` sets the values from 0 to 255 for each of the three colors.
+- `defaultColor(colorName);` chooses among different color Strings, e.g. `"white"` or `"yellow"`.
+If the color you write is not supported, the LED will be set to black.
 - `add(addRed, addGreen, addBlue);` adds the specified value to the current one in the LED, up to 255.
 - `substract(subRed, subGreen, subBlue);` substracts the specified value, all the way down to 0.
 - `off();` sets every value to 0.